U.S. Congress eyes next steps in coronavirus response

-Pelosi, the top U.S. Democrat said she does not expect new legislation to be completed until sometime after Easter, which is on April 12.
+Pelosi, the top U.S. Democrat, said she did not expect new legislation to be completed until sometime after Easter, which is on April 12.
 "We must do more to help our helpers in this moment of national crisis," she told reporters on a conference call, adding that delays in producing ventilators and medical protective equipment "will cost lives that should not have to be lost."

+Republican President Donald Trump's administration signaled that it might seek congressional authorization for more funds for a small-business loan program.
+That could open the door to negotiations on additional measures Democrats are seeking.
+While the Republican-controlled Senate ignored some of the Democrats' ideas when crafting the $2.2 trillion bill enacted last week, Democratic initiatives could gain traction if the coronavirus outbreak worsens in coming weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)